MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

 You can use the following REST API requests to create folders in the web console and save dashboards inside them.

-This feature is applicable only to System Center Operations Manager 2019 UR2 and later versions.
+This feature is applicable only to Operations Manager 2019 UR2 and later versions.

 ### Data/monitoringTreeForRootFolders

-`Data/monitoringTreeForRootfolders` is a `GET` request that returns all the folders stored in unsealed management packs inside which you can store dashboards and folders.
+`Data/monitoringTreeForRootfolders` is a `GET` request that returns all the folders stored in unsealed management packs where you can store dashboards and folders.
 You can use the output of this request for the following `POST` requests.

 ### monitoring/folder